smithy-lang/smithy/_sources/spec/selectors.rst.txt

     * - ``*=``
       - Matches if the attribute value contains with the expected value.

-Attribute comparisions can be made case-insensitive by preceding the closing bracket with " i" (e.g., ``string[trait|time=DATE i]``).
+Attribute comparisons can be made case-insensitive by preceding the closing bracket with " i" (e.g., ``string[trait|time=DATE i]``).